 Most people are at their most vulnerable two times in their lives–at the beginning and at the end.
 We put our loved ones in nursing homes because they cannot care for themselves.
 In Atlanta, as our population ages, more and more of our loved ones find that nursing homes are the best alternative to medical and day-to-day care.

 Your loved one can’t fight this battle alone.
-Let our law firm fight for you.
+Let John Foy & Associates fight for you.
 We’ll keep the call confidential; our priority is to keep your loved one safe while we investigate your case.
 And just like in any personal injury claim, our fees come out of any settlement, not your pocket.

 - Falls.
 Many nursing home patients needlessly fall.
 Look out for unexplained fractures.

 - Malnutrition.
 No nursing home patient should be malnourished.